Have questions or want to find out more? Give us a call! 1-877-APA-5818

 2. Follow a Routine

 Once you’re comfortable organizing your daily schedule, establish an overall routine that helps your day run smoothly, no matter what may crop up.
 Get used to dropping your keys into your entry tray the moment you walk through the front door.
 Hang up your jacket in the closet before walking into the living room to sit on the couch.
 Evaluate your behavioral patterns to develop routines that work for you.
+Build routines by developing protocols to tackle regular chores with less effort.
+To feel less scattered and more accomplished when you go grocery shopping, create a standing list of weekly staples and take a few minutes before you head out the door to add whatever else you may need for the current week to your list.

 Routine-Building Tips for Living With ADHD